 In 2004, CSA developed a recognition seal program.
 Working with individual company partners, the CSA registered trademark assures the consumer confidence that the trademarked product is free of wheat, barley, rye and oats (WBRO).

 CSA has membership worldwide and sponsors Chapters and Resource Units across the United States, serving as the largest non-profit information and referral organization representing the celiac community in the United States.
 The organization employs an executive director and staff, but is also served by a dedicated force of CSA volunteer officers, board members and committee members across the United States.
+Members voted to use Celiac Support Association and drop the antiquated and often confusing word Sprue from Celiac Sprue Association.

 In fulfilling its mission of service, CSA provides new patient support through consultation by phone, website and email.
 They publish and distribute the newest scientific information relating to celiac disease, provide the latest research data and publish annually “The CSA Gluten-Free Product Listing.”
 A complete informational website is maintained by CSA, along with organizing an annual national educational conference.
 CSA is a voice in Washington, D.C., participating in the Digestive Disease National Coalition (DDNC), working with national representatives and creating a visible awareness to other Washington advocacy groups, promoting the CSA mission “Celiacs Helping Celiacs.”